 Another tactic Big Cat Rescue deploys to smear their critics is to label them as "animal abusers" and "exploiters".
-I assume they do that to manipulate their followers into believing that they're up against evildoers which is reminiscent of the polarized us-vs-them mentality cults are known for.
+I assume they do that to manipulate their followers into believing that they're up against evil people which is reminiscent of the polarized us-vs-them mentality cults are known for.

-Keep in mind, he is a over 60 years old.
+Keep in mind, he is over 60 years old.

-Howard and his ilk can spread false information about me all they want but that doesn't make what they say any less false.
+Howard and his ilk can spread lies about me, but the facts will slowly prevail.
 The truth about me is actually very boring.

 I'm a 19 year old that dropped out of the University of North Texas due to getting really ill requiring me to seek hospital treatment.
 The only animal I own is a dog that I purchased from my local animal shelter.
-Once in a blue moon I will upload videos to my Youtube channel.
-Although I'm not that good of a Christian I always try to do what is right.
+Although I'm not that good of a Christian, I always try to do what is right.
 I actually might end up going back to college after I pay off my student debt.
 I'm practically broke.
 So yeah...that's pretty much it.

-Now that you know about me let's get to know Carole Baskin, founder and CEO of Big Cat Rescue.
+Now that you know all about me, let's get to know Carole Baskin, founder and CEO of Big Cat Rescue.

-She is suspected of being involved in the disappearance of her former multimillionaire husband, Jack Donald "Don" Lewis.
-Just a couple months before Don vanished he filed for an order of protection against Carole because he feared for his life because she threatened to kill him.
+She is suspected of being involved in the disappearance of her former husband, Jack Donald Lewis.
+A few months before his disappearance, Don filed for a protection order against Carole after she allegedly threatened to kill him.

-He wasn't the only man to file for a protection order against Carole.
-A man named Jay Baykal also filed for an order of protection against her because he felt that his life was in danger.
-Carole has had a history of domestic relations incidents so that is not too surprising.
+Don Lewis wasn't the only man to file for a protection order against Carole.
+A man named Jay Baykal also filed for a protection order against her because he felt that his life was in danger.

 When Don Lewis disappeared Carole inherited his furune through his will and power of attorney.
 A supposed witness to the signing of those documents, Susan Aronoff, later admitted to a detective that she never saw Don sign either document, both of which were drawn up by Carole herself and appeared only after Don disappeared.

-In an email to a third party Susan wrote, "When he disappeared and his kids were contesting the will I got a phone call from Carole to go to court.
+In an email to a third party, Susan wrote, "When he disappeared and his kids were contesting the will I got a phone call from Carole to go to court.
 Carole had me backed against a wall at the time and out of fear of her I signed a statement swearing it to be my signature even though it wasn't."
-Shocking right?

 With a background like that you would think people would reconsider supporting an organization being run by this woman but you would be mistaken.
 Even with news investigations being done on Big Cat Rescue people still give them their undeserved support and money.

 Please do read what is posted on this website and conduct your own research that doesn't only involve reading what Big Cat Rescue says.
 You can see the problem with only relying on Big Cat Rescue's words by checking out other pages on this website.
 Please SPEAK OUT!
-I'm not going to be doing this forever and as time more time passes on Big Cat Rescue will be nearly impossible to stop.
+I'm not going to be doing this forever.
+As more and more time passes Big Cat Rescue will be nearly impossible to stop.